mvhenten/Jackalope/README.md

 ## Introduction

-Jackalope is a class extension system with an API based entirely on Moose, the post-modern class system for perl.
-Jackalope is written in Coffeescript, and has primarily been written with a server-side environment in mind.
+Jackalope is a class extension system with an API based entirely on Moose, the post-modern class system for perl.Jackalope is written in Coffeescript, and has primarily been written with a server-side environment in mind.

 That being said, Coffeescript **is just javascript** so Jackalope should be fairly portable.
 Implementation is kept as close to the Moose API as is in Javascript sane, and possible.
 Fortunately, surprisingly little trickery is needed to implement a nearly identical vocabulary and appearance usage using basic Javascript techniques.

 ## Usage